 Regular Communication: The heartbeat Of Your Organisation

 Good communication is an essential tool in achieving productivity and maintaining strong working relationships at all levels of an organisation.
-Employers who invest time and energy into delivering clear lines of communication will rapidly build trust among employees, leading to increases in productivity, output and morale in general.
+Employers who invest time and energy into delivering clear lines of communication will rapidly build trust among employees, leading to increases in productivity, output, and morale in general.
 Poor communication in the workplace will inevitably lead to unmotivated staff that may begin to question their own confidence in their abilities and inevitably in the organisation.

 Benefits of regular communication

-The Australian Institute for Business (AIB)1 has identified a number of reasons that explain why effective communication should be a focus in a business.
+The Australian Institute for Business (AIB)1 has identified a number of reasons that explain why effective communication should be a focus in any business.
 Key amongst these in relation to the current, highly-competitive work environment are:

 1. Facilitates innovation – When employees feel comfortable in openly communicating new ideas, cooperation and innovation will be at an all-time high.
 If staff are unable to convey their ideas due to limited communication facilities, it is likely that the idea will not be implemented to its full potential.